 - Write down key personal information, including past illnesses and operations, major stresses or recent life changes, and any medical problems that run in your family.

 - Make a list of all medications, vitamins and supplements you take.

 - Take a family member or friend along, if possible.
 Someone who accompanies you may remember something you missed or forgot.

-Preparing a list of questions will help you make the most of your time with your doctor.
-For exercise headaches, some basic questions to ask your doctor include:
+Preparing a list of questions will help you make the most of your time with your provider.
+For exercise headaches, some basic questions to ask your provider include:

 - What's causing my symptoms or condition?

 - Are there other possible causes for my symptoms or condition?

 - Is my condition likely temporary or chronic?